stackitcloud/stackit-cli/docs/stackit_beta_network-area_network-range_describe.md

-## stackit beta network-area network-ranges describe
+## stackit beta network-area network-range describe

 Shows details of a network range in a STACKIT Network Area (SNA)